Dr. Patty Castelli

 Chair, DBA Program, Lawrence Tech

 Yong Li.
-(Expected Fall 2015).
+(Spring 2016).
 The Impact of Leadership Behavior on Employee Engagement.

 Michael L. Schwartz.
 (Summer 2013).
 An Investigation to Determine the Effectiveness of Motivating Strategies Leaders Might Employ to Increase Followers’ Effort in the Workplace.